my baby will only sleep while they’re latched

 7. Be patient!
 It is a practice and a change for your baby.
 You are gently and lovingly building a tolerance for being off the breast/nipple.

 REMEMBER this is only a problem if it's not working for YOU but if it is and you want to make changes give this a go.
 If your little one is over 12 months and you’re ready to start learning about how and when to night wean, you can check out the Night Weaning Workshop here.
+For all things baby sleep, make sure to check out the Newborn Masterclass which has everything you need to know about sleep for those first 18 months!

 Was this helpful?
 Save it for later!